Luis Arraez Player Props: Marlins vs. Reds

-The Miami Marlins, including Luis Arraez (.366 slugging percentage in past 10 games, including zero homers), take on starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Luis Arraez (.317 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 Luis Arraez Game Info & Props vs. the Reds